TempleOkosun/DocEyes/README.md

 <h2> Motivation </h2>
-The motivation for this project is to address a seemingly small and often neglected but important activity for many businesses while developing the skills acquired through the blockchain development program at George Brown College and finally as part of the requirement for the fulfillment of the DAPPII course.
+The motivation for this project is to address a seemingly small and often neglected but important activity for many businesses while sharpening the skills acquired through the blockchain development program at George Brown College and finally as part of the requirement for the fulfillment of the DAPPII course.
 <hr>